madprops/ezkl/README.md

 Use `zforget` to forget the current path.

-Use z to jump to locations.
+Use `z keyword` to jump to locations.

 It forgets paths (from paths.txt) that don't seem to exist anymore.